MertSivrikaya/asteroid-shooter/README.md

 For Linux, the raylib library has to be installed under /usr/lib directory.

-To compile the game, type "make" in the terminal in the space-shooter directory.
+To compile the game, type "make" in the terminal in the 'space-shooter-game' directory.
-To delete the executables, type "make clean" in the terminal in the space-shooter directory.
+To delete the executables, type "make clean" in the terminal in the 'space-shooter-game' directory.